georgerobescu/apexe3-api/README.md

 ## Install

-Tested successfully using Python 3.8.x
+Tested successfully using Python 3.8.x.
+(You may have to use sudo depending on how your local permissions are set).

 1. Clone it into your project directory from [APEX:E3 GitHub repository](https://github.com/apexe3/apexe3-api-python):
 ```shell